Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: Discussion

 \section{Discussion}

 We have shown how the non-trivial structure of the Weyl Hamiltonian in Eq.(\ref{two_band_Hamiltonian}) had the important consequence of allowing phonon-mediated $T^2$ inverse relaxation times at low temperatures due to the nontrivial wavefunction overlaps $\braket{+\bm{k}'|+\bm{k}}$.
 It was the key point also in allowing relaxation of electric current through chirality-violating intervalley scattering, having important properties both at $T>T_\textrm{BG}$ with a non-trivial Lorenz ratio (Eq.(\ref{lorenz_ratio_chirality_breaking})) as well as low temperatures, as we will discuss further below.
-Nevertheless, more unique topological properties of the material fail to make an impact, as the Fermi level is much larger than the Weyl nodes, at least in the absence of a quantum anomaly-inducing magnetic field.
+Nevertheless, more unique topological properties of the material fail to make an impact, at least in the absence of a quantum anomaly-inducing magnetic field.
 Its inclusion is left for future work.

 Having discussed already the high-temperature behavior in the previous section, we focus here on the properties at temperatures $T \ll T_\textrm{BG}$, relevant for experimentally observing hydrodynamic signatures.
-When studying thermoelectric transport in experiments, it is useful to consider the electric and thermal resistivities, which can be conveniently parametrized respectively as $\rho \equiv \sigma^{-1} = A_0 + A_2T^2 + A_5T^5$ and $WT \equiv TL_0/\kappa = B_0 + B_2T^2 + B_3T^3$, following Ref.\cite{jaoui2018departure}.
-These are plotted in figures (\ref{fig:results}c-d) in the absence of impurity scattering, whose inclusion would simply amount to an offset in the y-axis.
-The full Lorenz ratio is plotted in Fig.(\ref{fig:results}e).
+When studying thermoelectric transport in experiments, it is useful to consider the electric and thermal resistivities, which can be conveniently parametrized respectively as

+following the scaling of the resistivities given in Ref.\cite{jaoui2018departure} for WP$_2$.
+While WP$_2$ is a semimetal with a Fermi surface more complex than the one studied here, similar features in the thermoelectric transport are seen to arise.
+The resistivities are plotted in Figs.(\ref{fig:results}a-b) in the absence of impurity scattering.
+The full Lorenz ratio is plotted in Fig.(\ref{fig:results}c).